Benito Santiago: Early years

 From 1991 to 1994, Santiago wore a jersey with the uniform number 09, making him one of the only major professional sports players to have ever worn a jersey with a leading zero as part of his uniform number.
+The two-digit jersey number was so that the vertical strap on the back of his chest protector wouldn't cover up the "9".

 Decline and trades

 On December 16, 1992, Santiago signed with the newly established franchise Florida Marlins and hit the first home run in team history.
 Despite hitting for a .273 average in 1994, he was granted free agency after the season as the Marlins were ready to promote their young catching prospect, Charles Johnson.
 On April 17, 1995, the Cincinnati Reds signed him and he briefly recovered his form batting .286.
 On January 30, 1996, he joined the Phillies, where he became the first player to hit a grand slam off Greg Maddux in the regular season after Maddux had been pitching for nearly ten years.
 Santiago also hit a home run in four consecutive at bats in the same season.
 Santiago ended the season with a career-high 30 home runs, along with 85 runs batted in, for the last place Phillies.